bwubta22273-stack/BloodBridge/README.md

-# BloodBridge
+# Blood-Sync

-BloodBridge is a blood donation and receiver matching platform built using React + Vite.
+Blood-Sync is a blood donation and receiver matching platform built using React + Vite.

 ## About the Project
 This application helps donors and recipients connect efficiently, ensuring quick access to life-saving resources.